 College students are at increased risk for contracting meningitis.
 In the fall of 2017, an outbreak of Meningitis B was declared in the Five College area, where Smith College is located.
-We have been encouraging our students to become vaccinated since November, 2017.
+Due to this local outbreak, the college required that 2018 incoming students under age 27 receive Meningitis B vaccine.
+We continue to strongly recommend this vaccine of all incoming students.
 Vaccination and practicing healthsmart behaviors can greatly reduce the risk of illness.

 Smith College insurance covers the vaccines at 100 percent.

 For students with private insurance: We suggest you contact your insurance company about coverage of the Meningitis B vaccine.
 Most insurance companies will cover the vaccine because of the outbreak in our area.
 Copays, deductibles and network restrictions may apply.
 Vaccines are available at most retail pharmacies and some walk in clinics and primary care offices.
 You can find vaccine by using this vaccine finder tool.